ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/mediafield.md

 ### Settings

-The Field Type supports the `mediaType` setting, defining how the media file should be handled in output.
+The field type supports the `mediaType` setting, defining how the media file should be handled in output.

 |Name|Type|Default value|Description|
 |------|------|------|------|